Cut manual regression without hiring another QA

 Screenshots at every step

-See exactly what the browser saw.
-Every action, every page, captured automatically.
+See exactly what the browser saw, captured automatically.

 Full execution traces